Locally analytic vector bundles on the Fargues-Fontaine curve: Acyclicity of locally analytic vectors for semilinear representations

 \section{Acyclicity of locally analytic vectors for semilinear representations}

 In this section, we shall prove vanishing the of $\mathrm{R}_{\la}^{i}$-groups for certain semilinear representations.
-These results will be used to prove the descent result in $\mathsection6$ but are also of independant interest.
+These results will be used to prove the descent result in $\mathsection6$ but are also of independent interest.
+We follow the strategy of \cite{Pa21}, where the case of a trivial representation and a particular family of algebras $\widetilde{\Lambda}$ is treated.